cscorley/dissertation/chapters/4_results/2_dit.md

 ## Developer Identification {#sec:dit-results}

-In this section, we will describe the results of the study outlined in Section
+In this section, we describe the results of the study outlined in Section
 \ref{sec:dit-methodology}.

 \input{tables/triage_rq1}

-\done asks how well a topic model trained on changesets performs against one trained on source code entities.
+\done asks how well a topic model trained on changesets performs compared to one trained on source code entities.
 Table \ref{table:triage_rq1} summarizes the results of each subject system.
 In the table, we bold which of the two MRRs is greater.
 Since our goal is to show that training with changesets is just as